Marching Band Participation Scholarship

 Pep Band Stipends

-Starting this 2019-2020 season, pep band stipends will be distributed on the following pay scale per game:
+Pep Band stipends are distributed based on the following pay scale per game:

 - 1st year members –$20 per game